jwkidd3/kafka_class/exercises/README.md

 # Exercises for Apache Kafka™ and Kafka Streams Workshops

-This repository contains the exercises for [Apache Kafka™ and Kafka Streams Workshops](../README.md).
+This repository contains the exercises for [Apache Kafka™ and Kafka Streams Workshops]

 ## Topic 1: Apache Kafka™ for Administrators and Operators